slm37102/DSTR/DEBUG.md

 4. same as yesterday de '5', if we assign length = 1 to the newNode, then the **head_ref de length will also become 1?
 Cause if playlistSong is not empty then I see you is directly affect **head_ref by minus its length ah.
 So if assign length = 1 to the newNode, then actually the **head_ref->length in the stack there is still 0 de not?

 - oh both same der user *head_ref->length or add length to new song b4 add to the head also can one, but not add to head then add length to the node. yesterday '5' is add length one der leh haha. i a bit not clear about the question maybe later u ask again.

+- But you 没有 update the **head_ref 的 length ah, you just update the new song 的 length only.
+Actually the 'length' is stored at **head_ref at stack or the first node in heap de?
+Or using **head_ref 来 access the 'length' data of the whole linked list stored in first node?

+- Then if the songList != NULL de time, you straight away 'selectedPlaylist->songList->length++' is actually using **head_ref to access the 'length' of entire linked list stored in the first node then add the 'length' by 1?